PeterUpfold/bios-bootprogram/README.md

 # bios-bootprogram

-A "Hello World" boot sector program for DOS.
+A "Hello World" boot sector program for the BIOS.

 ## Acknowledgements